 Commissioner Velasquez asked that it was being done within 21 days and does not understand why the Town Planner cannot do it within 21 days.
-She stated that if he cannot do it within 21 days then we need to find someone that can do it within 21 days.

 Town Planner Keller addressed the comment made by Commissioner Velasquez and explained why there is need for more than 21 days.